dncsvr/learn-javascript/matter-js/README.md

 > A full vue project would use `.vue` files, but here we kept things simple to
 > have the focus rather on Matter.js.

 And as always, we used `npx http-server` to serve static files locally.
-Checkout [](./package.json) to see the details.
+Check out [`package.json`](./package.json) to see the details.

 ## Canvas for Matter World